A Survey of Reinforcement Learning For Economics: The Empirics of Deep Reinforcement Learning

-Two algorithms are trained on $\mathcal{D}$.\footnote{50,000 gradient steps per seed, 3 seeds; two-layer MLP with 64 hidden units, Adam at $5 \times 10^{-4}$; target network updated every 500 steps.} BRM minimizes $\mathbb{E}_\mathcal{D}[(Q(s,a) - (r + \gamma \max_{a'} Q(s',a')))^2]$ where both $Q(s,a)$ and $Q(s',a')$ use the current network; gradients flow through both sides simultaneously.
-The key consequence is that the network can zero the residual at an observed pair $(s,a)$ by co-moving $Q(s,a)$ and $Q(s',a')$ together, rather than moving either toward $Q^*$.
-This is the opposite of supervised learning, where labels are fixed external targets that do not move with the model weights.
-FQE prevents this by using a frozen target network for $Q(s',a')$; the network must reduce $Q(s,a)$ toward a target that does not respond to its own gradient steps.
-Every 500 steps we record the Bellman error on $\mathcal{D}$ (current network on both sides) and the value error $\frac{1}{|\mathcal{F}|}\sum_{(s,a)\in\mathcal{F}}|Q_\theta(s,a) - Q^*(s,a)|$ over all 4,795 feasible pairs.
-As a supervised baseline, OLS regression of $\log c$ on $\log k$ and $\log z$ is estimated on expanding windows.\footnote{Noise $\sigma = 0.30$; windows from $n = 10$ to $2{,}000$; held-out test set of 500 transitions.}
+The experiment trains two algorithms on $\mathcal{D}$.\footnote{50,000 gradient steps per seed, 10 seeds; two-layer MLP with 64 hidden units, Adam at $5 \times 10^{-4}$; target network updated every 500 steps.} BRM minimizes $\mathbb{E}_\mathcal{D}[(Q(s,a) - (r + \gamma \max_{a'} Q(s',a')))^2]$ with the current network on both $Q(s,a)$ and $Q(s',a')$, so gradients flow through both sides simultaneously.\footnote{The implementation uses the Bellman-optimality target $\max_{a'} Q(s',a')$ rather than the policy-evaluation target $Q(s', a' \sim \pi)$ of \citet[Section~2]{Fujimoto2022}; both algorithms are therefore FQI-flavored variants of the Fujimoto formulations.
+Because $\mathcal{D}$ is generated by the optimal policy $\pi^*$, the two targets coincide on the data manifold and diverge off-manifold (where value error is evaluated).
+The qualitative BE-vs-VE pattern reported below still holds under the substitution; the comparison concerns value estimation, not control.
+Feasibility is enforced at the target step by a $-10^9$ mask on infeasible $(s',a')$ pairs, so the network is told the constraint set but not the optimal action within it.} The network can therefore zero the residual at an observed pair $(s,a)$ by moving $Q(s,a)$ and $Q(s',a')$ together rather than moving either toward $Q^*$.
+Supervised-learning labels, by contrast, are fixed external targets that do not move with the model weights.
+FQE uses a frozen target network for $Q(s',a')$, so the network must reduce $Q(s,a)$ toward a target that does not respond to its own gradient steps.
+Every 500 steps we record the Bellman error on $\mathcal{D}$ with the current network on both sides and the value error $\frac{1}{|\mathcal{F}|}\sum_{(s,a)\in\mathcal{F}}|Q_\theta(s,a) - Q^*(s,a)|$ over all 4,795 feasible pairs.
+An OLS regression of $\log c$ on $\log k$ and $\log z$, estimated on expanding windows, supplies a definitional reference panel.\footnote{Noise $\sigma = 0.30$; windows from $n = 10$ to $2{,}000$; held-out test set of 500 transitions.}

-The OLS baseline shows tight coupling between training and test loss (Pearson $r = -1.000$; Table~\ref{tab:bellman_sim}).
-The RL results reproduce \citet{Fujimoto2022} in the economic model: BRM achieves Bellman error $816\times$ lower than FQE, yet both methods have nearly identical value error over the full MDP, yielding a VE/BE ratio three orders of magnitude higher for BRM.
-Both mechanisms from Section~\ref{sec:moving_target} operate: error cancellation on the 11 observed pairs and unconstrained $Q(s',a')$ at the 4,784 unobserved pairs.
+The OLS panel records Pearson $r(\mathrm{MSE}, R^2) = -1.000$ (Table~\ref{tab:bellman_sim}).
+On a fixed test set with fixed $SS_\text{tot}$, held-out $R^2 = 1 - n_\text{test} \cdot \mathrm{MSE}/SS_\text{tot}$ is an exact affine transform of held-out MSE.
+Their correlation is therefore $-1$ by construction rather than an empirical finding.
+The panel is an algebraic reference.
+Bellman error and full-MDP value error have no corresponding identity.